-Condition - The District has limited segregation of duties in several areas, including the processing of general disbursements, payroll transactions, investing activities, and general receipt entries.
+Condition - Independent School District No. 139 (the District) has limited segregation of duties in several areas, including the processing of general disbursements, payroll transactions, investing activities, general receipt entries, and journal entries.

 Questioned Costs - Not applicable.

 Context - The condition applies to multiple areas as noted above.